 Time: 10 minutes

 The person talking describes something that they’re looking at to their partner (a face, body, city, etc) and that person draws what they hear.
+Make sure that the student who is drawing doesn’t look at the original picture of this warm-up activity isn’t as fun.

 Teaching Tips for this ESL Speaking Activity